Letter from the Senior Leadership Team

 Any employee who offers or approves a business courtesy must ensure that it is proper and that the business courtesy cannot reasonably be interpreted as an attempt to gain an unfair business advantage.
 An employee may not use personal funds or resources to do something that cannot be done with Company resources.
 Specific requirements and restrictions apply regarding the offering of business courtesies to government employees, officials, and representatives, as well as officials and representatives of foreign governments.

 Rules for business courtesies are complex, and each situation must be evaluated carefully.
-Our policy prohibits all gifts – or other things of value – to a Government employee without the express permission of the Government Contracts and Compliance Department or Legal Department, except in the following circumstances:
+Our policy prohibits all gifts – or other things of value – to a Government employee without the express permission of the Legal, Contracts, and Compliance Department, except in the following circumstances:

 Please be aware that these approximate dollar values apply to the total business courtesies extended through the course of a year.
 This policy does not allow discrete gifts less than $20 to be offered time and time again.

 Primary approval authority for offering business gifts or courtesies to Government personnel is vested in business management.
-The Government Contracts and Compliance Department and the Legal Department are available to assist in properly resolving issues concerning business courtesies.
+The Legal, Contracts, and Compliance Department and are available to assist in properly resolving issues concerning business courtesies.

 Offering Business Courtesies – Foreign Countries

 As discussed in the prior section, gifts and entertainment are things of value and may not be given to obtain or retain business or to obtain improper advantage.
 However, gift giving and entertaining are not always illegal.
 If a government official or politician is the recipient, employees must consult with the Legal Department to ensure that no such entertainment or gift is linked to any specific business of the Company, exceeds what is normal and customary in the particular country, or violates the laws of that country.
 If you have any doubt about the propriety of a gift or entertainment, do not give it.